Scalarful double beta decay: Sensitivity to the scalar-neutrino couplings Sensitivity to the scalar-neutrino couplings

 We now turn to the first case discussed in \cref{sec:theory}, and as per the discussion in \cref{sec:stat}, put best possible theoretical limits, i.e., ignoring systematic and statistical uncertainties, and considering \tvbb\;decay as the only background, on the coupling $g_{ee} = \sum_{i,j}g_{ij}U_{ei}U_{ej}$.
 The limit, as a function of the scalar mass $m_\phi$, is shown in \cref{fig:active_limit}.
 The dashed line gives the limit for the central values of NMEs, and the light blue bands represent the uncertainties due to the overall NME in the \ovbbp\;amplitude when we change $\mathcal{A}^\phi(0)$ between $50\%$ and $100\%$ of its central value, with the edges shown with dotted lines.
 We set the number of events to $10^5$, and the energy resolution to $\sim 100$~keV.
 The grey dash-dotted line shows the improvement in limit if $10^6$ events are available for analysis.
-For comparison, the most optimistic limit from ref.~\cite{Brune:2018sab} is also given with the black dotted line.\footnote{Recently released experimental limits on massive scalar couplings from the PandaX collaboration can be found in ref.~\cite{PandaX:2025tls}.}
+For comparison, the most optimistic limit from ref.~\cite{Brune:2018sab} is also given with the black dotted line.\footnote{Recently released experimental limits on massive scalar couplings from the PandaX collaboration can be found in ref.~\cite{PandaX:2025tls}.} Refs.~\cite{Brune:2018sab,Blum:2018ljv} indicate the systematic uncertainties based on the experimental limit for a massless scalar.
+A spectral analysis, as done here, would require more detailed detector simulations to obtain uncertainty estimates, rather than a simple recasting.
+Although the size of such uncertainty bands are expected to be similar for the present analysis, we do not include these uncertainties, but choose to focus on theoretical uncertainties, e.g., those due to NMEs, which turn out to be equally important.

 For the low mass region, the small differences in the limit can be attributed to the fact that we have not included systematic uncertainties in our analysis (in particular for the massless case where the limit can be compared to ref.~\cite{EXO-200:2014vam}), in addition to the use of updated \ovbb\;computations.
 For larger scalar masses, however, the limit from ref.~\cite{Brune:2018sab} drops rather sharply in comparison, and the shape is also different.
 The analysis followed in refs.~\cite{Blum:2018ljv,Brune:2018sab} approximates the limit on massive scalars by rescaling the limit on massless scalars, based on the ratio of their phase space factors, as well as the maxima of the signal to background ratio, which can result in loss of information in the form of features in the spectral shapes.
 This explains the sharper drop in the limits compared to our results for larger scalar masses, where there is a relatively large phase space suppression.